api7/wasm-nginx-module/README.md

 ## Install dependencies

-* Download the wasmtime C API package, see https://docs.wasmtime.dev/c-api/.
+* Download the wasmtime C API package and rename it to `wasmtime-c-api/`, with the `./install-wasmtime.sh`.
-Then rename it to `wasmtime-c-api/`.
 Remember to add the `wasmtime-c-api/lib` to the library search path when you build Nginx, for instance,

 ```
 export wasm_prefix=/path/to/wasm-nginx-module/wasmtime-c-api